-- 1. (i) (b) didn't want to go to school

-- (ii) (a) go to school
+- 1. (i) (b) didn't want to go to school - (ii) (a) go to school

 - (iii) (a) Bholi

-- (iv) (a) hold
+- (iv) hold

-- (v) (b) K.A.
-Abbas

 - 2. (i) (d) both 'a' and 'c'

-- (ii) (a) with love
+- (ii) with so much love and affection

 - (iii) (c) Teacher's affection

-- (iv) (b) painful
+- (iv) painful

-- (v) (d) school
+- 3. After a few years, Bholi was of marriageable age and a proposal was brought for her.
+The groom was an old man with grown up children.
+On the day of the marriage, Bholi's silken veil was removed and the groom, Bishamber was shocked to see her pock-marked face.
+He demanded five thousand rupees to proceed with the marriage.
+Ramlal brought the money.
+But as Bishamber was about to put garland around Bholi's neck, Bholi again removed her veil and flung the garland into fire, she told her father that she would not marry such a mean and coward man.
+She vowed to never get married and decided to become a teacher and teach in the same village school and serve her parents in their old age.

-- 3. Bholi had six siblings, three brothers and three sisters.
+- 4. Bholi had six siblings, three brothers and three sisters.
 She was the youngest of the seven children to Ramlal, a numberdar by profession.
 When she was of marriageable age, a proposal was brought for her.
 The groom was a well to do grocer.
 He had a big shop.
 He had a house of his own and thousands of rupees in the bank.
 As Bishamber Nath was quite prosperous, the precision for Bholi's marriage had a brass band and the groom rode a decorated horse.
 Such pomp and show impressed everyone which made her sisters envious of her.

+- 5. Ramlal's wife was a traditional housewife who believed that daughters should not be educated, as it would be difficult to find husbands for them.
+She took no care of Bholi who remained a neglected child at home.
+She neglected her as she was a slow learner because her brain suffered some injury after she fell off the her cot when she was ten months old.
+Bholi's mother never made new clothes for her and she always had passed on dresses of her elder sisters.
+Bholi remained unbather and her hair was unwashed.
+We can say that Ramlal's wife was not a caring mother as she was willing to get Bholi married off to an old, lame widower because of her disadvantageous look.

-- 4. Bholi, considered to be a 'dumb cow', was always neglected at home.
+- 6. Bholi always considered to be a 'dumb cow' was always neglected at home.
 Bholi was quite a neglected child at home.
-No new clothes were made for her; she was always made to wear passed-on dresses of her elder sisters.
-She remained unbathed and her hair was unwashed.
+No new clothes were made for her; she was always passed on dresses of her elder sisters.
+She remained unbathed and

+her hair was unwashed.
 Bholi's parents were willing to get her married off to an old, lame widower because of her disadvantageous looks and handicaps.

-- 5. After a few years, Bholi was of marriageable age and a proposal was brought for her.
-The groom was an old man with